Raptor Red: Setting and characters

 Raptor Red takes place approximately 120 million years ago, in the Early Cretaceous period of the Mesozoic.
-At the time, a land bridge had formed between Asia and the Americas, this allowed groups of foreign dinosaurs to invade present-day Utah; one of these foreign species is Utahraptor.
+At the time, a land bridge had formed between Asia and the Americas.
+This allowed groups of foreign dinosaurs to invade present-day Utah, one being Utahraptor.
 Raptor Red's name comes from the symbols the dinosaur learns as a hatchling to self-identify with.
 Bakker gives an individual view of each species of dinosaur or ancient creature in the same style as Red's experiences; these include a baby Gastonia who instinctively attacks what it does not understand with its clubbed tail, and a whip-tailed diplodocid who enjoys beating up predators.
 Bakker prominently features the adventures of a "fur-ball" (mammal), Aegialodon; according to the author, the emphasis was added because the Aegialodon is on the direct ancestral line to humans.
 Aegialodon, however, did not live in the same time and place as Utahraptor, hailing from England about 136 million years ago.
 Some of the other animals featured in the novel were closer in time and place to Utahraptor but not strictly contemporary.
 For example, fossils attributable to Acrocanthosaurus and Deinonychus are known from the same rock formation as Utahraptor (the Cedar Mountain Formation), but from sediments about five million years younger.

 Plot

-In the book's opening, the title character and her mate ambush a herd of Astrodon, which are large herbivorous sauropods.
+In the book's opening, the title character and her mate ambush a herd of Astrodon, large herbivorous sauropods.
 The Astrodon are surprised, thinking that their bulk deters smaller predators.
 Utahraptor, however, are much larger than any resident raptor, and proceed to take down an Astrodon with teamwork.
 When Red's mate climbs onto the dead Astrodon, the corpse rolls in the mud, trapping the male under the bulk of the animal.
 Despite Red's best efforts, her mate suffocates.
 Despondent, Red wanders around the floodplain, nearly starving since a Utahraptor cannot successfully hunt big game on its own.

 Red follows a familiar scent and is reunited with her sister, a single mother with three chicks.
 The two hunt together and bring food back to the nest for the young.
 A white pterosaur, one Red has seen since she hatched, helps the two by finding carrion and prey in exchange for a helping of meat.
 On one hunting expedition, when the two adult Utahraptor are stalking a herd of Iguanodon, Red spies a young male Utahraptor that is watching their prey.
 He begins a courtship dance for Red, but Red's sister chases him off, hissing.
 Her growls agitate the Iguanodon, who stampede; the male hastily leaves.
 After climbing into a tree to escape a flash flood, Red encounters the male raptor again, who performs a courtship dance while hanging onto the tree branches.
 Red's sister begrudgingly allows the male to stay with them, provided he steers clear of her chicks.